craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 **DM's Choice.** This does not have to exist.
 If Elsewhere doesnt exist, neither do its portals.

 ##### 2a.
 Hall of Departure
+This is the point at which servants would depart from their masters and join the forces of their host the King.
 **Egress.**
 **Worn Carpet.**